-Math-based games include Monopoly, blackjack, Scrabble, Chess, Blokus, and any board or card game that uses money, keeps score or requires strategy.
+Math-based games include Monopoly, Solitaire, Blackjack, Scrabble, Chess, Blokus, and any board or card game that uses money, keeps score or requires strategy.
 When traveling, there are numerous entertaining games to play.
 Games can assist your child in improving their mathematical fluency, logic, and probability skills.
 It’s also a terrific way to spend time with family and friends.

 3. Go on a shopping spree.